 Directed by Olivier Nakache & Éric Toledano, ‘The Intouchables’ is a French comedy-drama and one of the highest-grossing non-English films.
-It tells Philippe’s (Francois Cluzet) story, a wealthy aristocrat, born in luxury and heritage, and his caregiver, Driss (Omar Sy).
+It tells Philippe’s (Francois Cluzet) story, a wealthy aristocrat born in luxury and heritage, and his caregiver, Driss (Omar Sy).
 Philippe is a quadriplegic as a result of a paragliding accident at the age of 42.
 He hires Driss, a Senegalese immigrant, as his caregiver after taking a liking to his boisterous spirit and nonchalance towards his disability.
-They strike an improbable friendship between a man from society’s margins and the other from its upper echelons.
+They strike an improbable friendship between a man from society’s margins and another from its upper echelons.

-This disparaging bond sets up for a poignant film that touches a humanistic chord amongst the viewers.
-Its beautiful screenplay and narrative, told in flashbacks, create nostalgic moments that linger on as an after effect.
+This disparaging bond sets up a poignant film that touches a humanistic chord amongst the viewers.
+Its beautiful screenplay and narrative, told in flashbacks, create nostalgic moments that linger on as an after-effect.
 The story is based on real-life persons Philippe Pozzo di Borgo, a man born into French nobility, and his relationship with Abdel Sellou, an Algerian immigrant who happened to be his caregiver.
 We decided to look further into the film’s conjunction with the real-life story and read between its nuances.
 Here are the details.
 SPOILERS AHEAD!

 The Intouchables Plot Details

 Philippe is a wealthy aristocratic businessman with all the luxuries of life within his reach.
 Unfortunately, he has quadriplegia- he is paralyzed in both pairs of his limbs and is wheelchair-bound.
-Philippe and his assistant, Magalie, decide to interview candidates for the position of a caregiver.
+Philippe and his assistant, Magalie, decide to interview candidates for the position of caregiver.
 Driss is a Senegalese immigrant living in a cramped little house along with his large family.
 He has a history of judicial incarceration, a fact that he has hidden from his family.

 He opts for the interview but wants to be rejected to avail unemployment benefits provided by the French State.
 Driss’ straightforward approach and his raw demeanor entice Philippe, and he ends up hiring him.
 Philippe ignores his criminal record and decides to keep Driss under his employment as long as he does his job.
 Driss takes up the job unwittingly but gradually develops a bond with Philippe.

-Driss’ antics like pouring hot water on Philippe’s hand to check whether he can feel it, asking him to pick up a ringing phone, and making him smoke marijuana are the little moments that capture their growing friendship.
+Driss’ antics, like pouring hot water on Philippe’s hand to check whether he can feel it, asking him to pick up a ringing phone, and making him smoke marijuana, are the little moments that capture their growing friendship.
 Driss doesn’t approach his work with sympathy- his genuine insouciance makes Philippe believe in him.
 Philippe confides in him about his paragliding accident and also introduces Driss to modern art and opera.
 Driss later finds out that Philippe has a pen-pal named Eleonore residing in Dunkirk.

 He tries to set up a meeting between Philippe and Eleonore, but Philippe backs out at the last moment.
 Subsequently, they both go for a paragliding getaway in the Alps.
 Driss faces an alarming situation where he has to deal with a cousin caught on the wrong side of a gang.
 Philippe overhears these details and asks him to leave on the pretext that Driss wouldn’t like to be a caregiver his entire life.
 Thus, they part ways.
 Interestingly, the film ends at a serene moment that merits an informed discussion.